From Ohio History Central

 The first railroad completed in Ohio was the Erie & Kalamazoo Rail Road.
 The railroad eventually connected Toledo, Ohio, with Adrian, Michigan, a distance of thirty-three miles.
 Construction began in 1835 and was completed in 1836.
 The trip between the two communities took three hours.

 The Little Miami Railroad was one of Ohio's most important early railroads.
 It was only the second railroad built in Ohio.
 The state legislature granted the Little Miami Railroad Company a charter in March 1836.
 The purpose was to connect the city of Cincinnati to Springfield.
 Construction on the line occurred between 1837 and 1848.
-The company financed the railroad's construction through pledges from both the state government and local governments.
+The company financed the railroad's construction through money from both the state government and local governments.
 Linkages to other railroads in the years preceding the American Civil War established a network that linked most of Ohio.

 Construction of the Cincinnati, Hamilton, and Dayton Railroad (CH & D) began in 1851.
 The railroad attracted German and Irish immigrants who were looking for work.
 After the railroad was completed, these immigrants stayed in the region and found work in factories that began to emerge near the railroad and the Miami and Erie Canal.
 In its early years, the railroad line had the nickname "Charge High and Damn Rough Ride. "